Constrained Factor Models for High-Dimensional Matrix-Variate Time Series: Introduction

-To address these important issues and practical needs, we extend the matrix factor model of \cite{Wang-Liu-Chen-2017} to impose natural constraints among the column and row variables to incorporate prior knowledge or to induce specific factors.
+To address these important issues and practical needs, we extend the matrix factor model of \cite{wang2018factor} by imposing natural constraints among the column and row variables to incorporate prior knowledge or to induce specific factors.
 Incorporating {\em a priori} information in parameter estimation has been widely used in statistical analysis, such as the constrained maximum likelihood estimation, constrained least squares, and penalized least squares.
-Constrained maximum likelihood estimation with the parameter space defined by linear or smooth nonlinear constraints have been explored in the literature. \cite{hathaway1985constrained} applies the constrained maximum likelihood estimation to the problem of mixture normal distributions and shows that the constrained estimation avoids the problems of singularities and spurious maximizers facing an unconstrained estimation. \cite{geyer1991constrained} proposes a general approach applicable to many models specified by constraints on the parameter space and illustrates his approach with a constrained logistic regression of the incidence of Down's syndrome on maternal age.
+Constrained maximum likelihood estimation with the parameter space defined by linear or smooth nonlinear constraints have been explored in the literature. \cite{hathaway1985constrained} applies the constrained maximum likelihood estimation to the problem of mixture normal distributions and shows that the constrained estimation avoids the problems of singularities and spurious maximizers often encountered by an unconstrained estimation. \cite{geyer1991constrained} proposes a general approach applicable to many models specified by constraints on the parameter space and illustrates his approach with a constrained logistic regression of the incidence of Down's syndrome on maternal age.
 Penalty methods have also been customarily used to enforce constraints in statistical models including generalized linear models, generalized estimating equations, proportional hazards models, and M-estimators.
 See, for example, \cite{frank1993statistical}, \cite{tibshirani1996regression}, \cite{liu2007support}, \cite{fan2001variable}, \cite{zou2006adaptive}, and \cite{zhang2007adaptive}.
-The results of these articles show that including the soft constraints as penalizing term enhances the prediction accuracy and improves the interpretation of the resulting statistical model.
+It is shown that including the soft constraints as penalizing term enhances the prediction accuracy and improves the interpretation of the resulting statistical model.